Preferred Capital Funding logo

 Minute Loan Center

-Minute Loan Center offers same-day online installment loans and lines of credit for emergency cash needs, with no credit check and approval in minutes.
+Minute Loan Center offers same-day online installment loans and lines of credit for emergency cash needs, with eligibility claim to verify and approval in minutes.

-Best for: Consumers with fair or poor credit facing genuine short-term emergencies (medical bills, unexpected repairs), Borrowers who need cash within 24 hours and have limited alternatives
+Profile signals: Consumers with fair or poor credit facing genuine short-term emergencies (medical bills, unexpected repairs), Borrowers who are comparing listed funding timing and have limited alternatives

 Financial Wellness Guides